Göksu Kunak (Berlin)

 Foto: Tomás Eyzaguirre

-Göksu Kunak (born 1985 in Ankara) is a writer, performer, and performance maker based in Berlin.
-Göksu’s interest lies in queer methodologies (especially chronopolitics) and hybrid texts that deal with the performative lingo(s) of contemporary lifestyles.
-Influenced by Arabesk culture and late modernities, Göksu imagines new situations out of real encounters that point out the problematics of hetero-patriarchal structures.
-Orientalism, self-Orientalization, queer camouflage and self-censorship are other topics of interests for Göksu.
+Göksu Kunak Göksu Kunak, born in Ankara in 1985, is a writer, performer and performance maker.
+They are interested in queer methods (especially chrono-politics) and hybrid texts that deal with the performative jargon of contemporary lifestyles.
+Influenced by Arab culture and late modernism, Göksu imagines new situations from real encounters that highlight the problems of hetero-patriarchal structures and themes such as Orientalism, self-orientalization, queer camouflage and self-censorship.

 Acâibü’l-mahlûkāt is a 13th century Persian/Ottoman cosmology, geography, and science book.
 Acayip Mahlukat (in Turkish) includes mythological and made-up characters to explain the world order.
 Based on the book, the piece Acayip Mahlukat is a performative installation with audio and video that explores self-censorship and camouflage.
 Acayip Mahlukat focuses on the world of the book in relation to transmutation/camouflage, identity construction and kuir (queer in Turkish) and explores self-censorship as a resilience strategy by using the lingo of science/speculative fiction.